louischatriot/small-katas/README.md

-Small codewars katas
+Small and not so small codewars katas

-Some more text just because